-Please note that only the GPIOs are part of this message, that have been configured successfully.
+Note that only the GPIOs are part of this message, that have been configured successfully.
 Failed attempts of GPIO configurations will not be indicated by this message.

-Start signal Command Length Remote address RSSI Block 1 Block n CS 0x02 0xA9 2 Bytes 4 bytes 1 Byte x Bytes x Bytes 1 Byte
+Start signal Command Length Remote address RSSI Block 1 Block n cs 0x02 0xA9 2 Bytes 4 bytes 1 Byte x Bytes x Bytes 1 Byte